How to use Fish Oil to Help with Weight Loss & Fat Loss

 This enzyme is involved in thermogenesis (heat production) and is the same target of the active thyroid hormone in the liver T3.

-Having a normal body temperature and normal resting heart rate are signs that your metabolism are functioning normally.
+Having a normal body temperature and normal resting heart rate are signs that your metabolism is functioning normally.

 Low body temperature (and low resting heart rate in non conditioned people) may be early signs of a damaged metabolism and a compensatory reduction in basal metabolic rate.